 - Bank statement

-- Interest certificate from banks or post offices
+- Interest certificates from banks or post offices

 - Proof of Tax-Saving Investments